SchoolRepos/AUD-GreenPass/README.md

 # AUD-GreenPass Group Work

-*Group - Aigner, Wimmer, Scheiböck, Mayr und Aspöck*
+*Group - Aigner, Wimmer, Scheiböck, Mayr and Aspöck*

 This repository is part of a school group work on an in depth analysis of the apps [Grüner Pass](https://gruenerpass.gv.at/) and [GreenCheck](https://greencheck.gv.at/) run by the Government of Austria.
 Goal of the assignment is to present the flaws in the current system and come up with an idea for an optimized version.